33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 You’ll Snooze Without the Snore

 Great for you—and your partner!
 Two sleep issues, sleep apnea and snoring, are often caused by excess weight around the neck.
-As a result, both bothersome conditions can vanish alongside a weight loss of just 5 percent!
-To make the most of your sleep sesh, check out these 30 Things to Do Before Bed to Lose Weight.
+As a result, both bothersome conditions can vanish alongside a weight loss of just 5 percent, according to a review published in Sleep.

 Your Cancer Risk Will Decrease